birgit2704/birgit2704/README.md

 - 👋 Hi, I’m @birgit2704.
 Last summer I decided to turn my passion into my profession and started to study front-end development full-time.
-I began my journey with a specialization in Web Design and JavaScript.
-I am now finishing the META Front-End Developer specialization.
+I began my journey with specializations in Web Design and JavaScript.
+Then I passed the META Front-End Developer specialization.
 I am now open for job opportunities as a (junior) front-end developer.

 - 👀 Besides coding, my interest lies in finding ways for children to learn effortlessly (especially for subjects they don't like at school).
 I have a 12-year-old whom I test my strategies on.

-- 🌱 I’m currently learning advanced React topics.
+- 🌱 I’m currently learning Typescript.
 Next, I will dive into SASS.

 - 💞️ I’m looking to collaborate on Web and App Development.